-Cross-Contamination: Trader Joe’s says that they test their gluten-free products to ensure that they have less than 20 ppm of gluten.
-We reached out to them regarding how they prevent cross-contamination, and in an email response, they simply copied and pasted what was already on their website and didn’t offer any more information.
+Cross-Contact: Trader Joe’s says that they test their gluten-free products to ensure that they have less than 20 ppm of gluten.
+We reached out to them regarding how they prevent gluten cross-contact, and in an email response, they simply copied and pasted what was already on their website and didn’t offer any more information.
 (Source: Trader Joe’s)

 Where To Buy: These crackers are exclusive to Trader Joe’s stores, though we have seen some of these products on Amazon.
 You can use this TJ locator to find all the gluten-free crackers Trader Joe’s has to offer.

 Use this list to identify gluten-free crackers Wasa makes:

 - Gluten Free Original

 Cross-Contact: Wasa’s website didn’t have any information regarding how they avoid gluten cross-contact, so we reached out to them.
 They responded to our email and said that their gluten-free products are made in a dedicated gluten-free area of a shared facility.
 They follow strict procedures for cleaning and sanitation of all equipment and have their employees follow specific hygiene standards to help prevent cross-contact.
 (Source: Email from Wasa)